Cobh East Cork

 Cobh, in the Summer months, has a number of Festivals to be enjoyed, such as the Festival on the Hill in July, Cobh People's Regatta in August and Cobh International Deep Sea Angling Festival in September.
 You could also be lucky enough to hear some great music coming from the the lovely Victorian bandstand (The Prom) in Cobh's Kennedy Park on a sunny Sunday afternoon.
 Cobh Cathedral also hosts Carillon Concerts at St. Colmans Cathedral in Cobh.

-With Cobh's water side location, there is easy access to some great Sailing in Cobh, Boat Trips from Cobh including a visit an Tour of Spike Island and around Cork Harbour and lots of water sports so you will not be bored on your visit to Cobh.
+With Cobh's water side location, there is easy access to some great Sailing in Cobh, Boat Trips from Cobh including a Tour of Spike Island and around Cork Harbour and lots of water sports so you will not be bored on your visit to Cobh.
 At Cobh, one looks over Haulbowline and Spike Islands, formerly the base of the Irish Naval Service

 Call in to see the many exhibitions or music events which are hosted at Sirius Arts Centre in Cobh.